What is testosterone and what benefits does this hormone offer?

 Creatine can increase cellular ATP (adenosine triphosphate) levels, which can help increase the supply of energy to your cells.
-In essence allowing you to perform better.
+This, in essence, allows you to perform better.

 #17: Take a Probiotic

 Gut health is linked to testosterone production so it makes sense to take a probiotic to increase the amount of good bacteria present in your gut .

 Our Final Testosterone Boosting Tip